amullins2/HumanIsletMLPipeline_2024/CellProfilerPipelines/README.md

   - **Parameters:**
     - `Output Directory`: Specify where to save the results.

-### 2. Mitochondria Protein Expression Quantification Pipeline
+### 2. Mitochondrial Protein Expression Quantification Pipeline

 **Purpose:** Quantify mitochondrial protein expression within cells using a specific marker for segmentation.